jop-software/redmine_sentry_client/Readme.md

 The plugin is tested with redmine version **4.2**

 ## Installation
+You can follow the default way to install redmine plugins.
+1. Download the plugin sources.
+Either from the [Plugins Directory](https://redmine.org/plugins) or the [Git Repository](https://github.com/jop-software/redmine_sentry_client)
-1. Clone this repository into your `plugins` directory
+1. unpack the downloaded archive into your `<redmine-installation>/plugins` directory.
-2. Install dependencies with `bundle install`
+2. Install dependencies with `bundle install`.
-3. Restart redmine
+3. Restart redmine.

 ## Configuration
 Please provide you'r sentry dsn in the plugin configuration.